act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 - [Success criterion 1.4.3: Contrast (Minimum)](https://www.w3.org/TR/WCAG21/#contrast-minimum) also has an exception for logos and brand names.
 Since logos and brand names are usually displayed through images to ensure correct rendering, this rule does not take logos or brand names into consideration.
 If a logo or brand name is included using [text nodes](https://dom.spec.whatwg.org/#text), this rule may produce incorrect results.

-- Text that has the same foreground and background color (a contrast ratio of 1:1) is assumed to be [purely decorative]().
-The text is assumed to not convey information that is meant for users.
-Hiding text in this way is sometimes used for search engine optimisation.
-Text with a contrast of 1:1 does not fail this rule, but may not satisfy [Success criterion 1.4.3: Contrast (Minimum)](https://www.w3.org/TR/WCAG21/#contrast-minimum) if it is not decorative.
+- Text that has the same foreground and background color (a contrast ratio of 1:1) is not considered to be "visual presentation of text", making it inapplicable to the success criterion.
+Text hidden in this way can still cause accessibility issues under other success criteria, depending on the content.

 ## Accessibility Support